-Insofar, that has not been any testing phrase to describe.
+Insofar, that has not been any testing phrase to describe because we have only just decided on our Javascript framework.

 5 Implementation

 Due to the nature of our project and after talking to Lotfi, our project will not follow the typical senior design workflow of designing first and then creating the project.
 Instead, we will design and create parts in an iterative development style.
 Due to this, we will have some deliverables done before the start of the second semester.
 Anything that we don't get done during the first semester will be done in the second semester.